cowbell/cordova-plugin-geofence/README.md

 cordova plugin add https://github.com/coolmate/cordova-plugin-geofence.git#swift3

 The updates:
-- Update SwiftyJSON.swift, from https://github.com/SwiftyJSON/SwiftyJSON, it is officially support swift 3.
+- Update SwiftyJSON.swift, from https://github.com/SwiftyJSON/SwiftyJSON, it is officially supporting swift 3.
-- SwiftData.swift, the author doesn't upgrade to swift 3, so I do it myself
+- SwiftData.swift, the author doesn't upgrade to swift 3, so I have to update it myself
 - The plugin itself.
-- Change 'deviceReady' on javascript to 'deviceready' for Cordova 7.0.1
+- Add @Objc to swift functions

 Plugin to monitor circular geofences using mobile devices.
 The purpose is to notify user if crossing the boundary of the monitored geofence.